 How to exchange links without getting penalized by Google?

 If done right, you can use link exchanges to carefully build backlinks from a variety of sources.
-Here are few tips that you can keep in mind to safely perform link exchanges without getting penalized.
+Here are few tips that you can keep in mind to safely perform link exchanges without getting penalised.

 Build a small tribe